Red-Studio-Ragnarok/ReCrystallized-Wing/README.md

 ![BannerDescription](https://www.bisecthosting.com/images/CF/ReCrystallized_Wing/BH_RCW_banner1.webp)

-Re-Crystallized Wing is a 1.12.2 port of Crystal Wing by bspkrs from 1.8.9, which itself was a port of Crystal Wing by DaftPVF from 1.2.5.
+Re-Crystallized Wing is a 1.12.2 and 1.19.2 port of Crystal Wing by bspkrs from 1.8.9, which itself was a port of Crystal Wing by DaftPVF from 1.2.5.

 With helpful items you will be able to travel more easily and even save yourself from risky situations.